asvae/vue-book/README.md

   ]
 })
 ```
+So, about arguments.

+`require.context('./../tree', true, /.vue$/), '/demo'`
+* `./../tree` is path to your demo folder.
+Works the same as require/import.
+* `/demo` is root route for vue-router.

 ### Component status
 Inside of your demo components you can set statuses, which'll colorize filenames on the tree in accordance.